 From Disparity to Equity:

 Xavier University of Louisiana College of Pharmacy's Center for Minority Health and Health Disparities, Research and Education will host its Ninth Health Disparities Conference February 29 – March 2, 2016 in New Orleans, Louisiana.
-Conference participants will include clinicians (pharmacists, nurses, physician assistants, and other allied health professionals), health policy makers, researchers, health educators, public and community health leaders, and students whose work incorporates the use of mid-level providers to build collaborations to eliminate health disparities and achieve health equity.
+Conference participants will include clinicians (pharmacists, nurses, physician assistants, and allied health professionals), health policy makers, researchers, health educators, public and community health leaders, and students whose work incorporates the use of multidisciplinary partnerships to build collaborations to eliminate health disparities and achieve health equity.

-The objectives for the conference, titled From Cataloging Health Disparities to Creating Health Equity: Effective Interprofessional Models to Equalize Outcomes, are:
+The objectives for the conference, titled From Cataloging Health Disparities to Creating Health Equity: Effective Models to Equalize Outcomes, are:

 - Identify resources to build on community resiliency and partnerships by capitalizing on the community's strength and resources to eliminate health disparities and achieve health equity;